 STUDENT COMPLAINTS POLICY AND PROCEDURE

 LSME is committed to maintaining its responsiveness to the needs and concerns of our students as a component of our quest to deliver high-quality educational services.
-This Policy is designed to provide guidance on the manner in which LSME receives and handles complaints made by students, against the organisation and its employees.
+This Policy is designed to guide how LSME receives and handles complaints made by students, against the organisation and its employees.

 Complaints are concerns or issues raised by a student or students and may be made orally or in writing.
 A complaint exists where a decision or action which relates to the performance of a function by an individual or groups of individuals at LSME, is claimed not to be in accordance with the rules, practice or policy of the organisation or the generally accepted principles of fairness and good administrative practice and which adversely affects the person concerned.
 Complaints are therefore distinguished from suggestions for improvement in services or request for services that are dealt informally or formally using the routine students’ voice and student representation without applying this policy and procedure.